writethedocs/www/docs/conf/australia/2023/health.rst

 Other Testing Encouraged
 ------------------------

 We strongly encourage attendees to test themselves for COVID before and during the conference.
-Rapid tests are available for sale at pharmacies in Oregon [(Oregon Government - COVID-19 Testing and Vaccine Locator)](https://govstatus.egov.com/or-oha-covid-19-testing)
+Rapid tests are available for sale at pharmacies throughout Melbourne.

 Additionally, we intend to provide free tests to attendees who need them at registration, subject to availability.